satra124/emco-base-test/docs/design/Emco_Integrity_Access_Management.md

       jwksUri: "http://<keycloak-url>/auth/realms/enterprise1/protocol/openid-connect/certs"
 ```

+> **Note** With a development setup where keycloak was installed via [Docker](https://www.keycloak.org/getting-started/getting-started-docker) on a baremetal server.
+Keycloak version was v17.0.1.
+It was observed that the `auth/` portion of the above URLs needed to be removed.
+E.g. `jwksUri: "http://<keycloak-url>/realms/enterprise1/protocol/openid-connect/certs"`, and similar for the `issuer` setting.

 #### Authorization Policies with Istio

 A deny policy is added to ensure that only authenticated users (with the right token) are allowed access.